DavidCico/Study-of-a-buy-and-hold-investment/README.md

 # Buy-and-hold investment study
-This code shows an exmaple of a buy-and-hold investment using python, and Monte Carlo methods to predict the investment return in the future.
+This code shows an exmaple of a buy-and-hold investment of an ETF using python, and Monte Carlo methods to predict the investment return in the future.

 ## Getting Started